gameShark1610/gameShark1610/README.md

 - **AI/NLP integration in real-world systems**
 - **Operating System fundamentals (processes & scheduling)**

-I’m currently preparing for internships in tech companies, focusing on building projects that combine solid backend engineering with innovative AI applications.
+I’m focusing on building projects with solid backend engineering to understand how things work, and I plan to combine them with AI in the future.

 ---